udexon/Phoshell/README.md

   - Phoshell: a Forth inspired, extremely lightweight stack machine shell, implementable in _ALL_ known programming languages.

-Deployed in anything from Python Turtle Graphics, Laravel front-end and back-end to Jitsi Meet Augmented Reality Conferencing, Phoshell is the ultimate programmer's _swiss army knife_.
+Deployable in anything from Python Turtle Graphics, Laravel front-end and back-end to Jitsi Meet Augmented Reality Conferencing, Phoshell is the ultimate programmer's _swiss army knife_.

 Inspired by the Forth programming language, Phoshell &mdash; a _stack machine shell_ &mdash; extracts the essential features of Forth, simplifies them, and can be implemented in around 50 lines of JavaScript code or equivalent in _any known programming language_.